zhengzufu/ctf/2019/2019-04-13-plaidctf/README.md

 * No file can be deleted that doesn't exist (ie, it must be added first)
 * No file can be added that currently exists (ie, it must have *not* been added yet or needs to be deleted first)

-My solution ([a-whaley-good-joke.py](a-whaley-good-joke.py)) creates a tree structure of alternating ADD/DELete revision nodes that explores sequence orders of revisions which satisfy the above rules.
+The code in [[a-whaley-good-joke.py](a-whaley-good-joke.py)] creates a tree structure of alternating `ADD`/`DEL` revision nodes that explores sequence orders of extractions which satisfy the above rules.
 A valid sequence order will have a tree depth of 21 (ie, using all the possible revisions).
-The script then extracts the files based on each valid sequence ordering and displays the potential flag.
+The script then extracts the files based on each valid sequence ordering and displays the potential flags.

 There were actually 24 valid revision sequences combining for an assortment of possible flags: